manticoresoftware/manticoresearch/manual/Creating_an_index/Creating_a_distributed_index/Remote_indexes.md

 persistent_connections_limit = 29 # assume that each host of agents has max_connections = 30 (or 29).
 ```

 `persistent_connections_limit` defines maximum # of simultaneous persistent connections to remote persistent agents.
 This is instance-wide option and has to be defined in searchd config section.
 Each time connecting an agent defined under `agent_persistent` we try to reuse existing connection (if any), or connect and save the connection for the future.
 However in some cases it makes sense to limit # of such persistent connections.
 This directive defines the number.
-It affects the number of connections to each agent's host across all distributed indexes.
+It affects the number of connections to each agent's host across all distributed tables.

 It is reasonable to set the value equal or less than [max_connections](../../Server_settings/Searchd.md#max_connections) option of the agent's config.

 ## Distributed snippets creation

-One special case of a distributed index is a single local + multiple remotes.
+One special case of a distributed table is a single local + multiple remotes.
 It is solely used for [distributed snippets creation](../../Creating_an_index/Creating_a_distributed_index/Remote_indexes.md#Distributed-snippets-creation), when snippets are sourced from files.
-In this case the local may be a 'template' index, since it is used just to provide settings for tokenization when building snippets.
+In this case the local may be a 'template' table, since it is used just to provide settings for tokenization when building snippets.

 ### snippets_file_prefix